Rules and Regulations

 Forms are available on the FORMS PAGE.
-A $300 fee applies to candidates who were not successful on their previous exam attempt or failed to schedule an appointment during their approved testing window.
-Only candidates who are within three years or six testing windows of their original application qualify for this reexamination fee.
+A $250 fee applies to candidates who were not successful on their previous exam attempt or failed to take the exam during their approved testing window.
+Only candidates who are within three years or six testing windows of their original application qualify for this re-registration fee.
 Candidates wishing to retake the exam more than three years or six testing windows after their initial application must submit a new application and pay the new applicant fees.
-Candidates must cancel their existing exam appointment in accordance with test center cancellation policies; otherwise they are subject to the “no-show” penalty fee of $80.
+Candidates must cancel their existing exam appointment in accordance with test center cancellation policies; otherwise they are subject to the “no-show” penalty fee of $90.

 "No-show" Penalty Fee

 Forms are available on the FORMS PAGE.
-Fee applies to all candidates who fail to cancel an existing appointment with the Pearson VUE test center, regardless of whether they submit a written request to AFP to cancel, defer or transfer their exam registration.
+Fee applies to all candidates who fail to cancel an existing appointment with the Pearson VUE test center, regardless of whether they submit a written request to AFP to cancel or defer their exam registration.
 This fee also applies to candidates who miss their appointment, cancel too late or arrive late.
-Please select the "No-Show" Fee option on the transfer request form for payment.

 CTP Exam Scoring Summary